Generic Name: hydrocortisone, neomycin, and polymyxin B otic (HYE droe KOR ti sone, NEE oh MYE sin, POL ee MIX in B)

 Hold the dropper upside down over your ear and drop the correct number of drops into the ear.

 Stay lying down or with your head tilted for at least 5 minutes.
 You may use a small piece of cotton to plug the ear and keep the medicine from draining out.

 Do not touch the dropper tip or place it directly in your ear.
 It may become contaminated.
 Wipe the tip with a clean tissue but do not wash with water or soap.

 As an alternative to dropping the medicine into your ear, you may insert a small piece of cotton into the ear canal and then drop the medicine directly onto the cotton to soak it.
 Leave the cotton in your ear for at least 24 hours, and keep it moist by adding a few drops of the medicine to the cotton every 4 hours.
 Replace the cotton at least every 24 hours.
 Follow your doctor's instructions about the use of cotton with this medication.

-Call your doctor if your symptoms do not improve, or if they get worse while using hydrocortisone, neomycin, and polymyxin B otic.
+Call your doctor if your symptoms do not improve, or if they get worse while using Cortisporin Otic.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.

-Do not use hydrocortisone, neomycin, and polymyxin B otic for longer than 10 days in a row unless your doctor tells you to.
+Do not use Cortisporin Otic for longer than 10 days in a row unless your doctor tells you to.
 Long-term use of neomycin may cause damage to your hearing.

 Store at room temperature away from moisture and heat.